samsuh/2026-journal/README.md

 # 2026-journal

+## 1/18/26, Sunday

+I'm thinking i need even more structure to combat the burnout.
+Something regular and repeatable that I can do almost on autopilot.
+I got the flash cards from the video, which is good.
+It helps memorize triads and a bit about scales.
+Maybe pair this with practicing the scales on an instrument would help.
+Like do flashcards for 5-10 mins, then practice the chords and scales on instrument for 15 mins.

+### Note to self
+Adding day of the week so I keep track of passing time better.

 ## 1/17/26
 I think i've hit a dopamine depletion state.
 I think I made good progress in the 2-3 weeks so far, but i need to rest to let things reset before i burn out and lose progress.